SabriStrazzeri/bspm-noise-synthesis/README.md

     A `main` Python script is provided with the complete workflow of this implementation.
 All necessary functions and dependencies are included in the `functions` and `utils` subfolder.

+    A `validation` Python script that includes the whole process in which the obtained images are reconverted into temporal noise signals and can be also represented using visualization functions available in the `functions` subfolder.

     In the ``environment.yml`` file, the environment used for the training of the generative model is proposed for easier Anaconda configuration.